clclab/clc-labs/lab-1-bioaccoustics-with-praat/lab-1.md

 Apart from sounds, Praat objects can also represent other information, such as the results of various sound-analyses.
 Go back to the Praat objects window, and create a Spectrum object using the buttons on the right.

 \begin{itemize}
-\action Create a Spectrum object: click the "Spectrum -" button under "Analyze", and click "To Spectrum...".
+\action Create a Spectrum object: click the ``Spectrum -" button under ``Analyze", and click ``To Spectrum...".
 Accept the default settings.
-\action Select the Spectrum object if it isn't already and visualize it by clicking the "View \& Edit" button.
+\action Select the Spectrum object if it isn't already and visualize it by clicking the ``View \& Edit" button.
 \ask Find the x-coordinate of the peak in the spectrum as precisely as possible.
-You'll probably need to zoom in a bit to do this accurately (tip: select the area around the peak you want to study and select "Zoom to selection" from the View menu at the top of the window, or press Ctrl-n).
+You'll probably need to zoom in a bit to do this accurately (tip: select the area around the peak you want to study and select ``Zoom to selection" from the View menu at the top of the window, or press Ctrl-n).
 What is the frequency of the sound?
 \end{itemize}

 Let's look at a more interesting sound.